radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-data-analysis.md

 ![An image showing ](Media/Image2.9.jpg)

-Figure 2.9: Attributes Tab

 ### Entry Statistics

 ![An image showing ](Media/Image2.10.jpg)

-Figure 2.10: Entry Statistics for the City Attribute

 Values in the Total column indicate the number of entries in the analyzed data set.
 This value is the same for all the attributes (11 in this case, as seen above).
 This means there are 11 entries containing these attributes.